 The main risk factor of breast cancer is our gender.
 While males do get breast cancer, the condition is much more common in women than men.
 This also explains why there is often the misconception that breast cancer only happens to women.

-As our birthdays pass us by and we mature, our chance of developing breast cancer increases.
+Cancers may likely occur in the older age groups as they take many years to develop from initial stages until they are diagnosed.
+Hence, as our birthdays pass us by and we mature, our chance of developing breast cancer increases.
 In fact, more than half of Singaporean women diagnosed with breast cancer fall between 45 and 64 years old.
 However, we should not forget that breast cancer can occur regardless of age.

 Breast tissue density